univention/univention-keycloak-app/docs/keycloak-app/ad-hoc-provisioning.rst

 Create custom authentication flow
 =================================

-Authentication flows are workflows that a user performs when interacting with certain aspects of the environment.
+Authentication flows are workflows with sequences of steps that Keycloak follows to decide whether to go grant a user's sign-in request.
-A custom authentication flow is a sequence of steps that define how Keycloak authenticates users.
-Unlike predefined authentication flows, custom flows include specific authenticators, requirements, and conditions.
+Unlike predefined authentication flows, custom authentication flows include specific authenticators, requirements, and conditions.

 :program:`univention-authenticator` is such a specific authenticator.
 And to use it during the sign-in procedure,